erkandiken/ai-tf-coursera/README.md

-Create virtual environment, both folder and environment named as ENV, replace your preffered name with ENV:
+Create virtual environment, both folder and environment named as ENV, replace your preferred name with ENV:

     mkdir <ENV>
     cd <ENV>